hydephp/develop/docs/creating-content/documentation-pages.md

 This can be useful to create redirects or other items that should not be shown in the sidebar.

->info The index page is by default not shown as a sidebar item, but instead is linked in the sidebar header. <br>
+>info The index page is by default not shown as a sidebar item, but instead is linked in the sidebar header.

 ## Customization